Blaž Rola: Biography

-In June he played his first ATP 250 series tournament on grass.
-At the 2014 Aegon Championships, London and the 2014 Aegon International, Eastbourne he lost in the first round on both occasions.
+At the 2014 Aegon Championships, London, and the 2014 Aegon International, Eastbourne, Rola lost in the first round on both occasions.
 He played in the main draw of 2014 Wimbledon Championships for the first time in his career and lost 1–6, 1–6, 0–6 in the second round against Andy Murray.
+At the 2021 Split Open, Rola defeated Kavčič to win his fifth Challenger singles title.